Check Out Google's Crazy Offices In Zurich

-No Google office exemplifies this spirit of work and whimsy better than Google’s engineering hub in Zurich.
-Design firm Camenzind Evolution did the Zurich space in 2007.
+We have new photos of Google’s offices.
+This time it’s Google’s engineering hub in Zurich.
+Camenzind Evolution, the firm that designed the Tel Aviv space, did the Zurich space in 2007.

+Camenzind interviewed Googler employees, or as they’re called in Zurich, Zooglers, to see what they wanted from an office.
+It found that the “personal workspace needed to be functional and more neutral, communal areas had to offer strong visual and more aesthetically enjoyable and entertaining qualities to stimulate creativity, innovation and collaboration.”

 Business Insider Emails & Alerts